bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Slider ul, first animate leftPosition easeInQuad." />
 </p>

-I can copy this line and paste it here, but now I&apos;m going to move the first one, animate left, and it&apos;s going to get moved to left position.
+<p>I can copy this line and paste it here, but now I&apos;m going to move the
+first one, animate left, and it&apos;s going to get moved to left position.
 There we go.
 That will move both strips at the same times.
 Can animate them into their correct place.
 Then the last thing that we need to do is remove this one.
-We&apos;ll look at that in the next lesson.
+We&apos;ll look at that in the next lesson.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="ch3-10">3.10 Adding a Callback Function (7:35)</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->